 Last Updated on

 Labeled as a wonder herb for its morphine like effects, Mitragyna speciosa commonly known as Kratom, is a tropical evergreen tree which is native to Southeastern Asian.
 The main psychoactive compounds in the plant, mitragynine and 7-hydroxymitragynine are what have caused this newly adopted herbal solution, to remedy health problems for the Western world, to become controversial.
 Many governing bodies in the health sector are raising concerns around Kratom and saying that due to the lack of research or research already completed with inconclusive results, there is not sufficient information providing certainty for its effectiveness.
-On the other hand, many people swear by it as a way for managing their chronic pain, praising it for how it’s helped them withdrawal from hard drugs or love it for its soothing effects just to name a few.
+On the other hand, many people swear by it as a way for managing their chronic pain, praising Kratom for opiate withdrawals (or other hard drugs), or love it for its soothing effects just to name a few.
 Sceptics add that there may be serious side effects of long term use of taking Kratom and anyone considering consuming it should be aware of what these side effects are.
 For this reason, we’d like to share with you some considerations to make before thinking about using Kratom externally or orally ingesting.

 Of course not, however as will anything, you need to do your research well when considering using something that has very little scientific evidence behind it which proves its effectiveness.
 Before we get into the doom and gloom of possible side effects associated with Kratom consumption, we’d like to note a few of the more common positive benefits that many users of the herb have shared.
 This section will be elaborated on later in the post.